auth0/docs/articles/cms/wordpress/configuration.md

     If registrations are allowed in WordPress, new users will be created regardless of this setting.
     :::

 * **User Migration:** Enabling this option will expose the Auth0 migration web services.
-However, the connection will need to be manually configured in the [Auth0 dashboard](${manage_url}).
+However, the Connection will need to be manually configured in the [Auth0 dashboard](${manage_url}).
 For more information on the migration process, see [Import users to Auth0](/connections/database/migrating).

 * **Migration IPs whitelist:** Only requests from listed IPs will be allowed access to the migration webservice.